-Isabel Salgado, oenologist at Bodegas Fillaboa for more than twenty years, has stated that “this wine represents a commitment to innovation, knowledge of the Albariño grape and research
+Isabel Salgado, oenologist at Fillaboa Winery for more than twenty years, has stated that “this wine represents a commitment to innovation, knowledge of the Albariño grape and research

 In turn, Fillaboa 2018 is a harmonious white wine with a fine structure.
 Its fermentation is carried out in stainless steel tanks at a low temperature, keeping the wine on its lees until the end of the bottling process.

 Fillaboa is a historical pazo, a traditional Galician house, whose estate has remained indivisible over the centuries.
 This makes it one of the largest, most beautiful and oldest in estates in Galicia and the only estate that, due to its special characteristics, is part of the Association of Great Wine Estates in Spain.
 The winery and a spectacular reconstructed Galician house are concealed behind the 1,600 metres of the thick stone wall that protects the property, as well as the vineyards.
 The Masaveu family acquired the estate in 2001.

 54 hectares of Albariño grape vineyards planted on undulating slopes make up the Fillaboa estate, which comprises a total of 74 hectares spread over 12 vineyards on the natural border with Portugal, next to the Tea and Miño rivers.

 The rich soils and the Atlantic climate, with mild temperatures due to the proximity of the sea, make Fillaboa an exceptional place for the cultivation of the native Albariño grape.